 Division of Student Success

-The Division of Student Success provides a critical component to the mission of the University at Albany by providing services that contribute to the overall quality of life on campus, enhancing the intellectual, cultural, social, and physical development of students.
-The major programming areas within the Division of Student Success include: Residential Life; new student Orientation and parent programs; Health Services; Counseling Services; Career Services; Student Involvement & Leadership; Multicultural Student Success; Campus Center Management; the Disability Resource Center; University Police; and Conflict Resolution & Civic Responsibility.
+The Division of Student Success provides opportunities that support student engagement and learning that take place outside the classroom in order to create a positive and healthy student experience.
+The departments within the Division of Student Success include: Residential Life; New Student and Family Programs; Health Services; Counseling Services; Career Services; Student Involvement & Leadership; Campus Recreation; Intercultural Student Engagement; Campus Center Management; the Disability Resource Center; University Police; and Conflict Resolution & Civic Responsibility.

 The Vice President for Student Success